itsHiuHiu/PWNABLE/CTFs/PwnMe/GOT/PWNMECTF PWNABLE.md

 > - After the read function is called, the only remaining function is puts and puts' address is not reasonable for our formula.
 > - So how can we do now???
 Just chill here=))) You're all forgot 1 thing is the input for correction have the size of 32 bytes.
 > "But HiuHiu what can we do with that?"
-> - Alright, we will have the exit@plt overwited by 8 bytes from our input right?
+> - Alright, we will have the exit@plt overwiten by 8 bytes from our input right?
 And the size of input is 32.
 It means we can overwrite the 3 lower functions in the GOT table and see what? puts@plt is just below the exit one.
-> **=> So the solutions is our input will includes 16 bytes with 8 first bytes is random and the remaining is the address of Shell function.**
+> **=> So the solutions is our input will include 16 bytes with first 8 bytes is random and the remaining is the address of Shell function.**
 - Script:
 > What are you waiting for?
 Go having the script written like this:
 > ```